josegonzalez/metricsd/README.md

 # metricsd

-a metrics collecting agent written in go
+a metrics collecting agent for linux written in go

 # installation